Download PDF

 Depreciation in value

-The standard IFRS 9 requires an impairment model, which is based on adequate risk provisioning to ensure expected losses.
+The IFRS 9 standard requires an impairment model, which is based on an appropriate risk provision to ensure expected losses.

-In the Uzin Utz Group, the application of an impairment model according to IFRS 9 is only required for trade receivables.
-The Uzin Utz Group does not have any financial guarantees or active contract assets in accordance with IFRS 15 that fall under the application of IFRS 9.
-As a rule, lease receivables in the Uzin Utz Group are short-term in nature.
+In the Uzin Utz Group, the application of an impairment model in accordance with IFRS 9 is only required for trade receivables.
+The Uzin Utz Group does not have any financial guarantees or contract assets in accordance with IFRS 15 that fall under the application of IFRS 9.
+As a rule, lease receivables in the Uzin Utz Group are of a short-term nature.
 These are tested for individual impairment if necessary.
+All other financial assets measured at amortized cost are subject to the general impairment model of IFRS 9.
+However, the Group does not expect any significant default losses from these financial assets in the periods presented.

-Impairment losses in accordance with IFRS 9 are shown in the statement of comprehensive income under the item "other operating expenses".
+Impairment losses in accordance with IFRS 9 are shown in the statement of comprehensive income under "Other operating expenses".

 As the trade receivables in the Uzin Utz Group are current and therefore do not contain a significant interest component, they are measured using the simplified impairment model (IFRS 9.5.5.15f.).
 Under this simplified approach, changes in credit risk do not have to be tracked.
-For credit risks, an individual impairment loss is recognized if necessary.
-Possible risks in connection with credit commitments are explained in more detail under "Credit risks".
-Instead, a risk provision is recognized both at initial recognition and at each subsequent reporting date in the amount of the expected default risks.
+If necessary, a specific impairment is recognized for credit risks.
+Possible risks in connection with loan commitments are explained in more detail under "Credit risks".
+Instead, a risk provision in the amount of the expected default risks is recognized both on initial recognition and on each subsequent reporting date.

-Explanations of the impairment matrix and the associated default risks in accordance with IFRS 9 can also be found under the heading "Credit risks.
+Explanations on the impairment matrix and the associated default risks in accordance with IFRS 9 can also be found under "Credit risks".

-Explanations on financial risk management can be found both under the corresponding item in the notes to the consolidated financial statements and in the risk reporting section of the Group management report.
+Explanations on financial risk management can be found both under the corresponding item in the notes to the consolidated financial statements and in the risk reporting in the Group management report.

-An impairment loss may be required to be recognized for a financial asset or group of financial assets as part of the impairment test.
-The minimum set of factors to be used in assessing whether there is potential for impairment is set out in IAS 36.12 a) - g).
-An entity shall assess at least at each balance sheet date whether there is objective evidence that an asset may be impaired.
+An impairment loss may be required for a financial asset or a group of financial assets as part of the impairment test.
+IAS 36.12 a) - g) sets out the minimum factors to be used to determine whether there is potential for impairment.
+An entity must assess at least at each balance sheet date whether there is objective evidence that an asset may be impaired.

-If there is an indication that an asset may be impaired, the recoverable amount of the asset must be estimated (IAS 36.9).
+If there is an indication that an asset is impaired, the recoverable amount of the asset must be estimated (IAS 36.9).

-The recoverable amount according to IAS 36.18 is defined as the higher of an asset's fair value less costs to sell and its value in use.
-If either of these amounts exceeds the carrying amount of the asset, the asset is not considered impaired and it is not necessary to estimate the other amount (IAS 36.19).
+The recoverable amount in accordance with IAS 36.18 is defined as the higher of an asset's fair value less costs to sell and its value in use.
+If one of these values exceeds the carrying amount of the asset, the asset is not considered impaired and it is not necessary to estimate the other value (IAS 36.19).

-If the fair value less costs to sell cannot be determined, the recoverable amount is the asset's value in use (IAS 36.20).
-For assets that are held for sale and there is no reason to believe that the value in use significantly exceeds the fair value less costs to sell, the recoverable amount may be considered to be the fair value less costs to sell (IAS 36.21).
+If the fair value less costs to sell cannot be determined, the recoverable amount is the value in use of the asset (IAS 36.20).
+For assets held for sale and for which there is no reason to believe that the value in use significantly exceeds the fair value less costs to sell, the recoverable amount can be regarded as the fair value less costs to sell (IAS 36.21).

 Financial assets are derecognized when the contractual rights to payments from the financial assets expire or a transfer of the financial assets with all material opportunities or risks takes place.
-Financial liabilities are derecognized when the contractual obligations are discharged, cancelled or expire.
+Financial liabilities are derecognized as soon as the contractual obligations are settled, canceled or expire.

-The net gains and losses mainly comprise the effects of impairment losses and foreign currency measurement recognized in the operating result and interest expense and income recognized in the financial result.
+Net gains and losses mainly comprise the effects of impairments and foreign currency valuation recognized in the operating result as well as interest income and expenses recognized in the financial result.

 Inventories

 Inventories are measured at the lower of cost and net realizable value.
-The cost of raw materials and supplies and of merchandise is determined using the first-in, first-out (FiFo) method.
+The cost of raw materials, consumables and supplies as well as merchandise is determined using the FIFO (first-in, first-out) method.

-In accordance with IAS 2 "Inventories", the cost of work in progress and finished goods includes - in addition to production material and direct labor - a proportion of material and production overheads based on the assumption of normal capacity utilization, including depreciation on production equipment, as well as production-related social costs.
-Interest on borrowings is not capitalized under inventories.
+In accordance with IAS 2 "Inventories", the production costs of work in progress and finished goods include - in addition to production materials and production wages - pro rata material and production overheads, assuming normal capacity utilization, including depreciation on production facilities and production-related social costs.
+Interest on borrowed capital is not capitalized under inventories.

 Write-downs for significant inventory risks are made to an appropriate and sufficient extent.
-The principle of loss-free valuation is observed at all times.
+The principle of loss-free valuation is always observed.

 Trade receivables

 Trade receivables are initially measured and recognized at fair value plus directly attributable transaction costs.
-Subsequent measurement is generally based on classification in the measurement category "amortized cost" using the effective interest method.
+Subsequent measurement is based on the classification in the "amortized cost" measurement category, taking into account the effective interest method.

-Impairment losses in accordance with IFRS 9 are taken into account, see section "Impairment".
+Impairments in accordance with IFRS 9 are taken into account, see the "Impairment" section.

 Cash and cash equivalents

-This item includes cash on hand, bank balances and checks.
-Cash in hand and bank balances are allocated to the category "amortized cost" in accordance with IFRS 9 and measured at fair value at the time of initial recognition, including directly attributable transaction costs.
-Subsequent measurement is generally at amortized cost using the effective interest method.
-Foreign currency balances are measured at the closing rate at the balance sheet date.
+Cash in hand, bank balances and cheques are reported under this item.
+Cash in hand and bank balances are allocated to the "amortized cost" measurement category in accordance with IFRS 9 and measured at fair value at the time of initial recognition, including directly attributable transaction costs.
+Subsequent measurement is at amortized cost using the effective interest method.
+Foreign currency items are measured at the exchange rate applicable on the balance sheet date.

 Non-current and current financial liabilities

-The non-derivative financial instruments reported under this item comprise financial liabilities to banks and derivative financial instruments.
+The primary financial instruments reported under this item include financial liabilities to banks and derivative financial instruments.
 In accordance with IFRS 9, non-derivative financial liabilities are initially recognized at fair value.
-For financial liabilities not recognized at fair value through profit or loss, directly attributable transaction costs are taken into account.
-In subsequent periods, they are generally measured at amortized cost using the effective interest method.
+In the case of financial liabilities not recognized at fair value through profit or loss, directly attributable transaction costs are taken into account.
+In subsequent periods, they are measured at amortized cost using the effective interest method.

 Derivative financial instruments and hedge accounting

-In accordance with the option, hedging relationships continue to be measured in accordance with IAS 39 even after the application of IFRS 9.
-The Group enters into derivative financial instruments only as hedging instruments.
+Hedging relationships will continue to be measured in accordance with IAS 39 after the application of IFRS 9.
+The Group only enters into derivative financial instruments as hedging instruments.
 These hedging transactions are used to manage interest rate and currency fluctuations and serve to reduce earnings volatility.
 No derivatives are held for trading purposes.
-Derivatives that do not meet the requirements of IAS 39 for hedge accounting are assigned to the "financial instruments held for trading" category.
+Derivatives that do not meet the requirements of IAS 39 for hedge accounting are allocated to the "financial instruments held for trading" category.
 Derivative financial instruments are recognized as financial assets if their fair value is positive and as financial liabilities if their fair value is negative.
-At inception, derivative transactions are recognized at cost, which is generally their fair value.
-In subsequent years, they are also recognized at their fair values.
-Gains and losses arising from changes in the fair value of financial instruments held for trading are recognized immediately in profit or loss.
+When they are concluded, derivative transactions are recognized at cost, which generally corresponds to their fair value.
+In subsequent years, they are also recognized at fair value.
+Gains and losses from changes in the fair value of the "financial instruments held for trading" category are recognized immediately in profit or loss.

-Recycling to the consolidated statement of comprehensive income takes place in the period in which the hedged item affects profit or loss or is no longer expected to occur.
+Recycling to the consolidated statement of comprehensive income takes place in the period in which the hedged item is recognized in profit or loss or the hedged item is no longer expected to occur.

 Non-current and current lease liabilities

-In accordance with IFRS 16, lease liabilities are initially recognized at the present value of the lease payments to be made.
-Subsequent measurement is generally based on the lease payments made during the term of the lease as a reduction of the carrying amount.
-Changes in the lease may result in a change in the lease liability.
-For more information, please refer to the section "General accounting policies > Leases".
+In accordance with IFRS 16, lease liabilities are recognized at the present value of the lease payments to be made.
+Subsequent measurement is based on the lease payments made during the term of the lease as a reduction of the carrying amount.
+Changes to the lease can lead to a change in the lease liability.
+Further information on this can be found in the section "Other information > The Group as lessee".

 Provisions